California Shipbuilding Corporation: History

 Large Navy contracts developed shipbuilding in California.
 As a result of that, many workers migrated to the work area.
 Many shipyards sprang up from San Francisco to San Diego.
-At the peak of shipbuilding in California were involved 282 000 persons.
+At the peak of shipbuilding in California were involved 282,000 persons.
 Shipbuilding became a highly efficient wartime industry.
 The building of vessels and the number of jobs in the shipbuilding peaked in mid-1943.

-The Kaiser Steel plant in Fontana, California was completed in August 1943, which enabled further production increases at Calship.
-Between September 27, 1941 and September 27, 1945, the yard launched 467 ships.

 The Calship yard was known as "the city built on invisible stilts."
 It was situated on marshy ground, and was built on artificial earth supported by 57,000 piles driven into the mud.
 Shipbuilding commenced before the fitting-out docks were even completed.
 The yard's workers came from every region of the United States, reaching a force of 40,000 men and women, only 1% of whom had any shipbuilding experience whatsoever.

 The Calship Log, aimed at "Calshippers" and "Calshipperettes", was published on the 1st and 15th of each month.
 The log covered the progress of working for the war effort, safety rules, policies and procedures, as well as leisure activities and information on public transport, gasoline rations, personal tax increases and war bonds.
-A Victory Edition was published on September 27th, 1945.
+A Victory Edition was published on September 27, 1945.

 After the war, the Maritime Commission and the Navy department cancelled their contracts with Calship.
 As the result of that, the level of shipbuilding began to decline.
 Calship closed in September 1945, after launching the last Victory ship, "four years to the minute after the first slid into the water."
 Calship ranked 49th among United States corporations in the value of World War II military production contracts.

 In 1947 the Calship facility was taken over by National Metal & Steel Corporation which operated a scrap yard there.
 Ironically, 55 of the Liberty and Victory ships that were built at Calship were scrapped on the same site.